Kororoit Creek: Location and features

 The creek is traversed by the Melton Highway, east of Melton; the Western Highway and the Western Ring Road, at Ardeer; and the West Gate Freeway and Federation Trail at Brooklyn.
 The Kororoit Creek Trail runs along the banks in the lower reaches of the creek.
+A brick-arched aqueduct carries the Main Outfall Sewer across the creek in Brooklyn.

 History

 The traditional custodians of the land surrounding the creek are the Wurundjeri people who had hunted, fished mulloway and tiger sharks in rare occasions. and camped along the creek for thousands of years.
 Aboriginal occupation is evident in the form of many scattered artefacts along the creek.
 Scar trees, where canoes were carved from the bark of the red gums, are dotted along the creek.

 European explorers, James Flemming and Charles Grimes identified the Kororoit Creek in 1803, along with the Maribyrnong River and Yarra River.

 The Brooklyn Bluestone Bridge was built over the Kororoit Creek at in the 1870s.
 The bridge was built using bluestone from the local area and still stands.
 The bridge was one of the first crossings built for gold diggers heading to the gold fields of Ballarat.